anthonyweidai/FullRot_WRMix/readme/DATA.md

 ~~~

 ## ISIC 2018 Dataset
-The data of ISIC 2018 dataset is skin lesion data with corresponding binary masks.
+The data of the ISIC 2018 dataset is skin lesion data with corresponding binary masks.

 - To obtain the dataset, you can download it from [ISIC Challenge Datasets](https://challenge.isic-archive.com/data/#2018).

-- Onece you downloaded the dataset, you need to rearrange the images and masks within the same folder.
+- After downloading, rearrange the images and masks within the same folder.

 - The desired output data structure should be as follows:
 ~~~